gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Initializing `Groovy` or a `Scala` project

-It was never easier to setup a Java, Scala or Groovy project with Gradle.
 The `build-init` plugin now ships with two additional templates for initializing a new project:

 * `groovy-library` creates a simple Groovy project with Spock as testing framework.
 * `scala-library` creates a simple Scala project with scalatest as testing framework.